bardia-p/carleton-mail-delivery-robot/README.md

 ## Description
 This project is being completed to fulfill the 2023 - 2024 Capstone project requirements for SYSC 4907 at Carleton University.

 The Carleton Mail Delivery Robot system aims to automate Carleton's existing mail deliver system.
-With the placement of several bluetoopth beacons throughout the tunnels, the robot will be able to navigate across Carleton using a LiDAR sensor.
+With the placement of several Bluetooth beacons throughout the tunnels, the robot will be able to navigate across Carleton using a LiDAR sensor.
 For the purpose of this project, the robot's navigation system should allow it to reach its intended destination while detecting and avoiding any obstacles.
 The robot must be resilient and should be able to find its destination in the event that it strays off its original course.
 The system will be controlled through a web application component which will allow users to give the robot a desired destination.